robincamille/bot-tutorial/README.md

 # Twitter bot tutorial

-This tutorial and its materials were put together by Robin Davis (@robincamille) and Mark Eaton (@MarkEEaton) for a December 15, 2015 workshop for librarians sponsored by the [LACUNY Emerging Technologies Committee](http://commons.gc.cuny.edu/groups/lacuny-emerging-technologies-committee/).
+This tutorial and its materials were put together by Robin Davis (@robincamille) and Mark Eaton (github.com/MarkEEaton) for a December 15, 2015 workshop for librarians sponsored by the [LACUNY Emerging Technologies Committee](http://commons.gc.cuny.edu/groups/lacuny-emerging-technologies-committee/).
 You can use these materials any which way; the following instructions are for our workshop.

 See also: Davis, Robin, and Mark Eaton.
 [Make a Twitter Bot in Python: Iterative Code Examples](http://jitp.commons.gc.cuny.edu/make-a-twitter-bot-in-python-iterative-code-examples/). *Journal of Interactive Technology and Pedagogy* (Blueprints section).
 April 2016.
 (Verbose write-up featuring code in this repository.)